• Free shipping on all orders

 Cats are carnivorous ruffians.
 Even though you have your occasional lazy daisies, most cats would literally jump at the chance to pounce on a live mouse.
 In the wild, cats eat meat strictly—and they get most of their hydration from their food source as well.

-Lentils can make an excellent addition to a homemade snack bowl with lots of other yummy ingredients, but it doesn’t work well as a standalone snack.
+Lentils can make a good occasional snack, but only in moderation and in accordance with your vet’s advice.
 Too many lentils can give your cat an upset tummy—plus, they don’t meet all the nutritional needs of your kitty.

 Signs of too many lentils include: